JonathanPeralez/react-template/README.md

-# React-Template
+# template
-Template for React projects that doesn't use create-react-app
+A template repo for projects